The deadline for this year has passed.

 APPLICATION: The application package must include (1) the application form; (2) a brief abstract; (3) a well-articulated research proposal of not more than 1,000 words (supplemental material of no more than 2 pages may also be included); (4) a letter(s) from collaborating Mexican institution(s); (5) a detailed budget with a list of other funding sources; and (6) a c.v. of the faculty applicant (up to five pages long).
 In preparing a proposal, the applicant should remember that reviewers may need background information to fully appreciate what might be of obvious importance to someone in another discipline.
 The proposal must clearly express the questions to be explored, the methods used to collect evidence, and how outcomes will be measured.

 APPLICATION PROCESS: DRCLAS will accept proposals from Harvard faculty members on an annual basis.
-The deadline for 2019 cycle is May 15 for projects to begin in 2019.
+The deadline for 2020 cycle is May 1, 2020 for projects to awarded as early as July 1, 2020.
 While projects may have multi-year implementation schedules, most projects should be completed within two years.
 The program will accept only one proposal per applicant per year.
 Faculty may seek additional funding for the same project or for a new project in subsequent years.

 ELIGIBILITY CRITERIA: The applicant must be a Senior Lecturer, Assistant, Associate or full Professor employed full-time by Harvard University in any Harvard Department or School.
 Applicants from the Harvard Medical School must be an Assistant, Associate or full Professor actively teaching Harvard students at the time of application (undergraduates, GSAS-enrolled Ph.D. students or students enrolled in the two HMS MD programs), and employed by Harvard University.
 Final decisions about eligibility will be determined during the review process.
 Mexican counterparts from academia, research institutions, NGO’s, government agencies, and/or corporations must be identified as part of the application process.